DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

 ---
 layout: post
 title: "Get Your Twitter Share Count Back with a Webtask"
-description: "Learn how to fix your Twitter share counts with a simple HTTP proxy running as a Webtask"
+description: "Learn how to fix your Twitter share counts with a simple HTTP proxy without a server using Webtasks"
-date: 2015-12-11 10:00
+date: 2015-12-11 13:00
 author:
   name: Sebastián Peyrott
   url: https://twitter.com/speyrott?lang=en